 Autofill with Series

 Google Sheets can also automatically create series of numbers, dates, or text using autofill.
 To do this, simply type the first item in the series and then drag the fill handle.
 Google Sheets will automatically generate the subsequent items in the series based on the pattern you’ve established.
-(See Also: How To Edit Legend In Google Sheets)
+(See Also: How To Change The Number Of Rows In Google Sheets)

 Using Autofill for Values